CodingSasmit/Quant.ify/README.md

 * Added two features:
   * change (close - open)
   * intraday range (high - low)

-###### This iteration performed slightly better but nowhere near the desired results, overall lost -20% per year
+This iteration performed slightly better but nowhere near the desired results, overall lost -20% per year

+## Iteration 3
-### Realized that lower level time frames often respect the support and resistance levels created at higher timeframes, thus added a second LSTM input to the model.
+Realized that lower level time frames often respect the support and resistance levels created at higher timeframes, thus added a second LSTM input to the model.
 So now the inputs are 10 hours of 5 minutes candles (120 candles) and 90 daily candles with change and intraday range, this way the model can make decisions based on the long term trends (long term up trend/down trend)

-This iteration also performed slightly better again, but there was no clear pattern emerging that it was able to capitalize on to profit consistently
+This model produced a net loss of -18% per year.

-### After this realization, I played around with multiple different combinations of timeframes in conjuction with Iteration 3
+### After this realization, I played around with multiple different combinations of timeframes in conjuction with Iteration 4

-## Iteration 3
+## Iteration 4
 Decided to add in more technical indicators that day-traders often use:
 * CCI
 * RSI